wuub/SublimeREPL/doc/index.rst

 Python
 ^^^^^^

-Both stock Python and Execnet backends support virtualenv.
+Both stock Python and Execnet integrations support virtualenv.
 Various ways to work with Python, including PDB and IPython, are supported.

 Documentation contributions from a Python specialist are welcome.